reginaldosilva27/dtstools/README.md

 <a id="how-to-use-tableSize"></a>
 ### How to use tableSize
+> Find out the true size of your table
 Call the tableSize function passing the database and table name, use display() to see the results.

 **This function returns a Dataframe.**